-Over the years we have ran hunts in a number of locations in Arkansas, Missouri, and South Dakota.
-During the 2017 spring season we will be hunting in Arkansas only.
-Our spring snow goose hunts take place near major migration corridors in Arkansas.
-There are untold numbers of migrating flocks, providing great decoying action.
-Peak hunting occurs late January through end of February during the Conservation Order which is commonly referred to as the Spring Snow Goose Season.
+Over the years, we have guided snow goose hunts in several states including Arkansas, Nebraska, Missouri, and South Dakota.
+During the 2018 spring season we will be hunting in Arkansas and Iowa.
+Our spring snow goose hunts take place in major migration corridors.
+There are untold numbers of flocks that migrate through these areas, providing great decoying action.
+Peak hunting occurs late January through end of March during the Conservation Order which is commonly referred to as the Spring Snow Goose Season.
 This special season has been in effect since 1999 to help control the snow goose population.
 It has liberal laws allowing the use of electronic callers, unplugged guns, and no bag limits.

 We kick off our spring snow goose season in Arkansas.
-Our Arkansas snow goose hunts start near the end of January or beginning of February after the regular duck and goose season closes.
+Arkansas usually starts its snow goose season the Monday after the last weekend in January and we hunt there through late February.
 Good numbers of snow geese winter in Arkansas.
-In addition to these wintering birds large numbers of snow geese migrate through Arkansas from the southern gulf coast states.
+In addition to these wintering bird’s large numbers of snow geese migrate through Arkansas from the southern gulf coast states and Mexico.

 There has been a lot of hype created around the spring snow goose season.
 Some of its warranted.
 Some of its overblown ego's and marketing.
 As you can see from our videos and gallery pictures we have truly amazing days in the field each year.
 It takes the right conditions and a little luck to have those 60, 80, or 100 plus bird days.
 Hunters should come expecting to average a daily harvest in the teen's or twenties with a potential for much larger days.
 These are decoying birds with most shots being called in the 25-50 yard range.
 In reality, snow geese are the toughest of all waterfowl to decoy.
 The enactment of this special spring snow goose season and its liberal laws are a testament to this fact.
 We are highly successful but we don’t guarantee birds.
 Slow days or even a rare zero do occur.